RadhikaBhasin0711/DSA-daily-questions/Day 21/Explanation.md

 Take the maximum of the two depths and add 1 (for the current node).
 Return the result.

-2. Flipping an Image - LeetCode 832
+ii.
+Flipping an Image - LeetCode 832

 Difficulty- Easy